companieshouse/penalty-payment-api/README.md

 ## Vulnerability Checks

 1. Run the vulnerability scanner: `make security-check-summary`
-2. To see detail of any CVEs found, run `make security-check`
+2. To see details of any CVEs found run: `make security-check`